-Automatic parser configuration is new in LogViewPlus version 2.3.
-This feature is designed to give you a head start in creating a valid parser configuration for your log file by dramatically lowering the learning curve.
+Automatic parser configuration is designed to give you a head start in creating a valid parser for your log file by dramatically lowering the learning curve.
 However, it still useful to understand how parser configurations work.
 In particular, it's important to understand how LogViewPlus assigns data to columns.

-If LogViewPlus is able to automatically generate a parser configuration it will display the configuration in the Parser Settings dialog which gives you the option to modify and save the generated configuration.
-Saved configurations can be removed in application settings.
+If LogViewPlus is able to automatically generate a parser configuration it will display the dialog show above which will give you an opportunity to modify and save the generated configuration.
+Multiple configurations can be managed at the same time.
+Saved configurations can be removed in the Parser Mappings application settings.

 Second, do the column names suggested by the generated configuration make sense?
-If the generated configuration suggests string columns (prefixed by %s), then generic column names will be used.
-For example Column1 and Column2.
+For example, if the generated configuration suggests String Columns, then default column names will be used such as Column1 and Column2.
 These names should be modified to better identify your data.
-It may help to find out more about the %S specifiers.

 Finally, the automatically generated configuration will attempt to identify the thread and logger columns based on inbuilt heuristics.
 This best effort approach can be problematic and you should review the decisions made by LogViewPlus to ensure they are correct.

 The parse result is indicated by an icon located in the far left of the dialog.
 Hovering over this icon will provide a tooltip with a detailed description of the parse result.
 This message can also be seen by clicking on the icon.

 A brief description of the pattern is shown including the file name pattern suggested, the type of parser used, and the configuration used for the parser.
 Double clicking on this description will allow you to edit the parser configuration settings in the Parser Wizard.